IonatanSala/react-flux-simple-todo/README.md

 - Then ``` npm run dev ``` to run server

-- Open your app on (localhost:8080)
+- Open your app on http://localhost:8080 - automatic!